Nickiel12/gst-webrtc-example-signaller/README.md

 The main reason behind publishing this repo is that I could only find one example of this code in the wild, and it took me a long time to get the right imports, so I made this example.

+To run this code clone the repository, and make sure gstreamer, gst-plugins base, and bad are installed. **Do not install gst-plugins-rs** as when this library is loaded, it clashes with the gstrswebrtc library that registers the required plugins and elements at program time.

 ## Original README from source